tboyce/vagrant/javascript-development/README.md

 * Create a new empty project in WebStorm
 * From the Terminal inside WebStorm run `yo gulp-angular` and answer the questions
 * Restart WebStorm to pick up the Gulp tasks
+* Use the Gulp tasks to build, run and test the project.
+Do not enable any file watchers in WebStorm.